emilyhorsman/bikeblog/content/posts/thoughts-after-2000km-on-an-ebike/index.md

 ## Caveats

 1. I don't think I've owned an e-bike long enough to have solid opinions.
 I expect a lot of these takes to change.
 Thus, this post is a sort of signpost of my thoughts on e-bikes after a few months.
-1. I haven't carried kids or pets on this bike and it's not a cargo bike.[^3]
+1. I haven't carried kids or pets on this bike, and it's not a cargo bike.[^3]
 1. This has been my do-everything bike for the last three months.
 I've ridden it on and off the road, carried heavy loads up steep San Francisco hills without running out of breath, and attached a Burley trailer to it to get 40 lbs of firewood up to the Presidio.
 So, while these are preliminary opinions, I think they're well-informed.

 [^3]: It's not a long-tail, bakfiet, or other specialized cargo bike.
 It's just a standard double-triangle bike with an 1127 mm wheelbase and no integrated racks.